-When you subsequently sell the shares purchased under the ESPP, you will not be subject to any capital gains tax.
+When you subsequently sell the shares purchased under the ESPP, you will not be subject to any capital gains tax, provided you hold less than 5% of HP's shares as a private investment.

-If you hold HP shares and HP declares a dividend on the shares, you will not be subject to income tax on dividend payments in the Netherlands.
+If you hold HP shares and HP declares a dividend on the shares, you will not be subject to income tax on dividend payments in the Netherlands, provided you hold less than 5% of HP's shares as a private investment.
 However, you will be subject to U.S. federal income withholding tax.
 You may be entitled to a Dutch tax credit for the U.S. withholding taxes paid, provided certain conditions are met.